“One of rock’s best-kept secrets.” London Daily Star, UK

 But that vocal facility is born of more than his classical training in college.
 The warm resonance, the playful turn of a phrase, the guttural growl that one associates with Earl comes not just from technique.
 It finds its genesis in another place altogether.
 It originates in a past that – though he may not have always physically participated in it – is uniquely his !!

-View Earl Thomas performing by clicking on a link:
+View Earl Thomas performing by clicking on the link:

 Chris Fast Band